 5. Emergency Kits, Water & Starbucks Will Save You

-Give each attendee an emergency kit as a gift with things like pain medicine, band-aids, emergency supplies, Gatorade packets, water etc. This will actually be more like necessities.
-Have a least one or two girls take in a bag or small drawstring backpack to have extra supplies during the park day, a water bottle or two & EXTRA CELL POWER CORDS.
+Give each attendee an emergency kit as a gift with things like pain medicine, band-aids, emergency supplies, Gatorade packets, water, etc. This will actually be more like necessities.
+Have a least one or two girls take in a bag or small drawstring backpack to have extra supplies during your time in the park, a water bottle or two & EXTRA CELL POWER CORDS.
 You can get free cups of the water at any quick service restaurant.

 If you have ever gone to Disney, you likely already know that you need to book everything early.
 This is even more important if you have a large group.
 We went to Disney Springs on Friday night.
 Since it’s outside the parks, it can be easier to get reservations for large groups.
 It’s also great to walk around, shop, or try out different bars.
 If you are staying offsite, it is free to park at Disney Springs and easy to get a taxi to/from.
 Epcot restaurants also typically have availability and they are all amazing.
 I highly recommend eating in Italy or France.
 If you can’t get reservations, eat around the world!

 This goes along with my last point, but the My Disney Experience App will allow you to view real-time wait times, dinner reservations, interactive park maps, park times and more.
 You can link each one of the people in your group to each other’s account.
-Assign one person can to be in control all of the fast passes, reservations, etc. to make it easier on the group.
+Assign one person to be in control all of the fast passes, reservations, etc. to make it easier on the group, but everyone else will want to have the app to refer too.
 The app drains phone power quickly, so you will want to have extra power cords.
 There are multiple places to charge your phone at Disney, near the Rapunzel bathroom in the Magic Kingdom happens to be my go-to.

 8. Eating/Drinking Around The World

-One of my favorite things to do at Disney World, especially during the Food & Wine Festival, is to eat and/or drink around the world.
-Go here last after a day of park hopping to start the night and party off!
+One of my favorite things to do at Disney World, especially during any of the Epcot festivals, is to eat and/or drink around the world.
+If you are park hopping go to Epcot last to start the night off!
 Even if you aren’t drinking, you can have a feast and an amazing time.
-Epcot is host to the World Showcase, which has a pavilion from eleven countries and during the Food & Wine or Flower & Garden festivals there is even more.
+Epcot is host to the World Showcase, which has a pavilion from eleven countries and during any of the Epcot festivals there is even more.
 This means you can try different food items and beverages from a host of different countries all in one day!
 If you plan to drink around the world, be careful.
 Don’t eat AND drink in EVERY location.
 Instead, pick a few and have fun.
 Here are some of my favorites by items country:

 o Mexico – Tacos / Avocado Margarita (Margarita from La Cava del Tequila inside the ruin)